Mariana-Tek/engineering-ladder/makers/senior_engineer.md

 - Serve as a team representative in cross-team meetings and initiatives.
 - Solicit buy-in when making technical decisions.
 - Avoid silos by actively sharing information with your team about best practices, technical approaches, etc.
-- Communicate technical concepts clearly, tailored to the technical familiarity of your audience.
+- Communicate technical concepts clearly, tailoring explanations to the technical familiarity of the audience.
 - Articulate and advocate for product team goals to engineers on your team.

 [Example Behaviors](/README.md#example-behaviors):